pankunull/ppaste/README.md

 + plain: direct link to the file
 + lined: display line numbers

-If you want to display all links at the end of paste you can use `--output-format` or short `-o`.
+If you want to display all links when all files are uploaded you can use `--output-format` or short `-o`.

 ```
 ./ppaste.sh --output-format plain file1 file2